Child Education Plan Calculator

 What should you enter as "education cost today"?

-If you are planning for education in India, use the current cost of a similar course today.
-For overseas education, use today's estimated total cost in rupees, including living expenses.
+For education in India, use the current cost of a similar course.
+For overseas education, use today's estimated all-in cost in rupees, including living expenses.

 You do not need to be exact.
 A reasonable estimate works better than an optimistic one.
 The calculator then adjusts this cost for inflation to show what the same education may cost in the future.